Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 AI Voice Assistant Based on XiaoZhi AI
 ##############################################################################

-This project applies the Freenove ESP32 S3 Display to implement an AI voice assistant, which requires a certain level of programming proficiency as well as familiarity with ESP-IDF and open-source large models.
+This project applies the Freenove ESP32-S3 Display to implement an AI voice assistant, which requires a certain level of programming proficiency as well as familiarity with ESP-IDF and open-source large models.

 About the Project
 *********************************

 This voice assistant project (https://github.com/Freenove/xiaozhi-esp32) is derived from the open-source project (https://github.com/78/xiaozhi-esp32 ).
 It enables the invocation of most mainstream large language models (LLMs) on embedded devices and achieves voice conversation functionality through multiple services, including Voice Activity Detection (VAD), Automatic Speech Recognition (ASR), Speech-to-Text (STT), Text-to-Speech (TTS), Memory Storage, and Intent Recognition.
-Freenove has adapted this project for its Media Kit product.
-This article will explain how to run the project on the Media Kit.
+Freenove has adapted this project for its Freenove ESP32-S3 Display product.
+This article will explain how to run the project on the Freenove ESP32-S3 Display.

 There are two ways to run this project - online or offline.